wutka/froot-1/README.md

 read from/written to the same file.
 If you write multiple ranges, you need to make sure you read from those same ranges, or at least the same size.

+## Debugger
+The Froot-1 emulator includes a built-in debugger.
+To enter the debugger, either start the emulator with `-d` or hit control-D at any point to drop into the debugger.

+The debugger prints the current pc, registers, and current instruction whenever it steps to another instruction or hits a breakpoint.

+The following commands are available within the debugger s or <return> - step to next instruction n - step over next instruction (useful to not follow subroutines)\
+c - continue running until a breakpoint is reached\
+b [addr]  - set breakpoint at address (addr defaults to pc)\
+cb [addr]  - set breakpoint at address (addr defaults to pc)\
+ca - clear all breakpoints\
+lb - list breakpoints\
+d start [end] - disassemble starting at start, with optional end addr\
+m start [end] - display memory starting at start, with optional end addr\
+end - stop debugging\
+h or help - a list of available debugger commands

 ## Implementation Details
 The bulk of the work of this program is performed by Mike Chambers'